All Episodes

 And I consider myself one of them.

-Okay, here's the qu all right.
+Okay, here's the question.

 Well, then how come it is?

-You may really want some more time to think about it, but where did conservatives not capture this sentiment?
+You may really want some more time to think about it.

 We are the answer.

-We are the answer to what's wrong with you're right that the reason we're ticked off at Washington is because we've had two out of the three landslide elections, and we sent, you know, majorities to both Congress, you know, both you know, parts of the Congress, and they did absolutely nothing.
+You're right that the reason we're ticked off at Washington is because we've had two of the three landslide elections, and we sent majorities to both Congress, both parts of the Congress, and they did absolutely nothing.

-They've they failed in their promise to take care of the halt Obama, and I can understand that's where the anger comes from.
+And I can understand that's where the anger comes from.

-But the question becomes what is the solution?
+But the question becomes, what is the solution?

-No, no, what no wait.
+No, wait.

 True.

-So Why is the question is with this many millions of people angry, upset, disaffected, feeling left out, whatever, at both parties in Washington.
+So why is the question is, with this many millions of people angry, upset, disaffected, feeling left out, whatever, at both parties in Washington, why wasn't conservatism turned to by these people instead of Trump?

 Because we haven't had a conservative candidate.